hipe/tmx/zerk/doc/issues.md

 [#050] #open new table rendering logic as indicated is redundant with [#this]
              as indicated in this sidesystem.
              ( #was: the eventual home of unified table support. now: [#tab-001] )

-       #open [#050.A] some ancient tests are awaiting grind-down for
-             custom formulizer thing

 [#049] #open it would nice if ACS-as-operation could express the parameter
              arity of their components somehow